kldtia/ENS/README.md

 Prerequisites
 -	Writing code in JavaScript
 -	For this project I'm using Windows OS
--	MetaMask Wallet ( for this project I'm using Goerli testnet Polygon)
+-	MetaMask Wallet ( for this project I'm using Goerli testnet)
 -	Node.js
 -	Visual Studio Code (VSC)
 -	Gitbash